The following web sites contain helpful information regarding kidney disease and its related diseases.

 The mission statement of the cyberNephrologyTM Project is to consolidate the ever-increasing resources and technologies available on the Internet, to provide the greatest possible access to the most current medical information, to ensure the best in professional education and to improve the health and well-being of individuals and families affected by kidney and urinary tract diseases.

 Nephrons are the cells in your kidney.
-The Nephron Information Center is a dynamic site designed as a tool to help the public, the patient and the physician advance their knowledge and better understand kidney disease.
+The Nephron Information Center is a dynamic site designed as a tool to help the public, the patient and the physician advance their knowledge and better understanding of kidney disease.

 The American Diabetes Association is the nation’s leading nonprofit health organization providing diabetes research, information and advocacy.